Explaining the Loan Process Part 5: The Closing Process

 Congratulations!
-You have entered the final phase of loan processing.
-You have submitted your loan request and your lender has underwritten and approved it.
-Nevertheless, before you can call the house your own, you must complete one last step: The mortgage closing.
+You have found a home you want, been approved for the loan you need, and have now entered the final phase of loan processing.
+You may be ready to start unpacking and decorating, but before you can call the house your own, you must complete one last step: closing on your mortgage.

 Mortgage Closing: The Home Stretch

 During closing, the property title passes from the seller to the buyer.
-A closing agent— an attorney or official from a title or mortgage company —oversees this process, which typically takes place at a title company, escrow office, or your home.
-Your closing agent acts as a mediator between the selling and the buying party.
-The agent ensures that all documents are signed and recorded.
-And, he will oversee that all funds, including closing fees and escrow payments, are paid and properly disbursed.
+A closing agent—usually an attorney or official from a title or mortgage company, and not to be confused with your real estate agent—oversees this process, which typically takes place at a title company, escrow office, or your home.
+The mortgage closing process varies from state to state.

-Your Role at Closing
+Your Role at the Closing

 - Confirm the time and date of settlement immediately after receiving loan approval.

 - Confirm the recipient of closing costs and then request a certified or cashier's check from your bank, before settlement (personal checks frequently are not accepted at closing, particularly for large amounts).

 - Assemble any documents that you may need to refer to during closing.
 These can include your contract, proof of title search and insurance, flood certification, proof of homeowners insurance, mortgage insurance, home appraisal, and inspection reports.

 - Confirm that any repairs mentioned in your contract have been done, which may include a walk-through of the home you are buying 24 hours before closing.

 - If you will be paying your down payment or any closing costs at your settlement, make sure that you have a check or other acceptable form of payment ready.
 It is important to check with your settlement agent to verify what types of payments are acceptable since, in some instances, a cashier’s check or wire from your financial institution may be required.